 In 2021 a team of observers will scrutinize progress made in Germany.
 Women's rights activists hope that this will give a much-needed boost to train police and judges, expand the psychological and legal care of victims, launch national awareness campaigns, and increase the number of shelters for women, which is still much too low.
 Around 30,000 women look for a place in a shelter every year, double what is available.

-"Germany wants to take a leading role in the fight against gender-based violence, but so far it is sadly lagging behind," says Leonie Steinl from the German Women Lawyers' Association, calling for more awareness.
+"Germany wants to take a leading role in the fight against gender-based violence, but so far it is sadly lagging behind," says Leonie Steinl from the German Women Lawyers' Association, while calling for more awareness.

 "Most people here have either not heard the term femicide before — or they think it just happens in Mexico, where women are abducted, raped, killed, and dismembered.
 Worldwide people have taken to the streets to speak out against femicide — but in Germany, it is not yet a topic for general debate.
 Here we can learn a lot from other countries," she says.